Lummetry/ALLAN_LegeAI/README.md

        `POST http://195.60.78.150:5002/run`

        **Request body:**
-        ```
+        ```python
         {
-            "SIGNATURE" : "<the name of the microservice: Mandatory>",
+            "SIGNATURE" : <String: mandatory>, # the name of the microservice
             "<PARAM1>"  : ..., # specific parameter of microservice - described in section 2 of the API documentation
             "<PARAM2>"  : ..., # specific parameter of microservice - described in section 2 of the API documentation
             ...                # specific parameter of microservice - described in section 2 of the API documentation
         }
         ```

         **Response if the AI runs successfully:**
-        ```
+        ```python
         {
-            "call_id" : ..., # counter - the number of requests processed so far
+            "call_id"    : <Integer>, # counter - the number of requests processed so far
-            "signature" : ..., # worker signature - which worker resolved the input,
+            "signature"  : <String>, # worker signature - which worker resolved the input
             "<output_1>" : ..., # specific output of microservice - described in section 2 of the API documentation
             "<output_2>" : ..., # specific output of microservice - described in section 2 of the API documentation
             ...                 # specific output of microservice - described in section 2 of the API documentation